bitcoinj/bitcoinj.github.io/getting-started-java.md

 ## Keys and addresses

 Bitcoin transactions typically send money to a public elliptic curve key.
 The sender creates a transaction containing the address of the recipient, where the address is an encoded form of a hash of their public key.
 The recipient then signs a transaction claiming the coins with their own private key.
 A key is represented with the `ECKey` class. `ECKey` can contain private keys, or just public keys that are missing the private part.
 Note that in elliptic curve cryptography public keys are derived from private keys, so knowing a private key inherently means knowing the public key as well.
-This is different to some other crypto systems you may be familiar with, like RSA.
+This is different from some other crypto systems you may be familiar with, like RSA.

 An address is a textual encoding of a public key.
 Actually, it is a 160-bit hash of a public key, with a version byte and some checksum bytes, encoded into text using a Bitcoin-specific encoding called base58.
-Base58 is designed to avoid letters and numbers that could be confused with each other when written down, such as 1 and uppercase i.
+[Base58](https://datatracker.ietf.org/doc/html/draft-msporny-base58-03) is designed to avoid letters and numbers that could be confused with each other when written down, such as 1 and uppercase i.

 {% highlight java %}
 // Parse the address given as the first parameter.